-You must file the annual return within 23 days of your year end.
-For example, if your accounting year end is 31st of December, you must file your return by 23rd January.
+You must file the annual return within 23 days of your accounting end of year.
 The RTD is a statistics return which means you don’t have to pay any VAT liability.
 It is meant to assist Revenue in verifying the accuracy of your VAT returns.

 Create a Return of Trading Details (RTD) report

-- Enter Return of Trading Details in the search field.
-You can also browse for reports in the Reports menu.
+- Enter Return of Trading Details Report in the search field.
+You can also browse for reports in the list on the Reports page.

 The RTD report is broken into 4 sections: